 During FY 2013-14, there were only nine responses.
 Six comments accompanied the surveys and are displayed verbatim, below the respective question.

-Based on the outcome of the service/assistance that was provided, 75 percent were not satisfied.
-According to the comments received it was mainly due to advance practice application processing, which has been experiencing backlogs.
+According to the comments received, dissatisfaction was mainly due to advanced practice application processing, which has been experiencing backlogs.
 Once the six new positions that were approved through the budget change proposal process are filled, the Board anticipates the backlog in advanced practice applications will be eliminated.

+Question: During the past 12 months, how often have you contacted the CBOT?

 Response Count Response %

 0 times 2 22.22%

 1-3 times 3 33.33%

 3-6 times 2 22.22%

 6-12 times 2 22.22%

 13 or more times 0 0

 Skipped question 0